nifferdil/Etsy-Recommendations-Android/README.md

 ## Description

-Recommend etsy links to your friends on Google+, making use of both APIs, respectively. <br><br>
+Recommend Etsy links to your friends on Google+, making use of both APIs, respectively. <br><br>

 ## Setup